pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 ## Doubt macOS before you suspect a problem is caused by your code

 -   Restart macOS before investigating your issue.
-    Replacing extension from `OSSystemExtensionManager.submit` does not restart your drivekit userspace process.
+    Replacing extension from `OSSystemExtensionManager.submit` does not restart your driverkit userspace process.
     The most reliable way to restart your userspace process is reboot.
 -   Execute `systemextensionsctl reset` before investigating your issue.
     The reset command requires disabling SIP, however it solves various problems.